Like a race car is designed to drive…your mind is designed to think.

 I guess you could go to the Himalayas and meditate with some Buddhist monks for a few years and you’d learn how to do it.

-The good news is it’s not even necessary to do that.
+The good news is it’s not even necessary to do this.

 Why Does It Even Happen?

-To perform well when you’re under pressure in sports, the mind likes to think even faster, and it’s just activating an old survival mechanism, a mental program to consider all the things that could go wrong so that maybe you can prevent them.
+To perform well when you’re under pressure your mind needs to operate faster.
+Instinct kicks in – a mental program to consider all the things that could go wrong so that maybe you can prevent them.

 It’s just part of the fear response.

-Unfortunately, this is not usually useful in sports and it ends up causing nervousness, tension and that interferes with your abilities.
+Unfortunately, this is not usually useful in sports and it ends up causing nervousness and tension which can interfere with your abilities.

 A Better Way?